Celebrating 17 Years

-Just a decade ago Serge Dedina, co-founder of WILDCOAST, set out to protect some of the most beautiful and biologically significant coastal areas in the Californias and Latin America.
-Today, the groundbreaking conservation projects and innovative campaigns have been reported on by The Wall Street Journal, The New York Times, Los Angeles Times, BBC, National Public Radio, Reforma, Televisa, CBS News, Associated Press and National Geographic.
+Seventeen years ago Serge Dedina, co-founder of WILDCOAST, set out to protect some of the most beautiful and biologically significant coastal areas in the Californias and Latin America.
+Today, the organization's groundbreaking conservation projects and innovative campaigns have been reported on by The Wall Street Journal, The New York Times, Los Angeles Times, BBC, NBC, National Public Radio, Reforma, Televisa, CBS News, Associated Press and National Geographic.
 For more history and significant achievements click here.

 WILDCOAST has demonstrated its relevance more than ever by being strategic, smart, passionate and relentless about our need to conserve coastal and marine ecosystems and wildlife.
 We cannot do this important work to preserve our coastal heritage without your help.
 We depend on donors, volunteers, interns and the community at large to support our conservation efforts.
 Please help ensure the ocean and its amazing wildlife will still be there for generations to come.
 Stay connected by subscribing to our email newsletter, check out our online communities and please donate.